ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-rich-select/index.md

 ## Enabling Rich Select Cell Editor

+`agRichSelectCellEditor` allows users to enter a cell value from a list of provided values by searching or filtering the list.
+Edit any cell in the grid below and note the agRichSelectCellEditor is displayed:

 <grid-example title='Rich Select Editor' name='rich-select-editor' type='generated' options='{ "enterprise": true, "modules": ["clientside", "richselect"] }'></grid-example>

-Specified with `agRichSelectCellEditor` and configured with `IRichCellEditorParams`.
+Enabled with `agRichSelectCellEditor` and configured with `IRichCellEditorParams`.

 <snippet transform={false}>
 columnDefs: [